 Breech position

-A breech position means the baby would be born feet or bottom first.
-This can make delivery more complicated, so your midwife or doctor should discuss your options
+A breech position means you baby would be born feet or bottom first rather than head first.
+This can make birth more complicated.
+If your baby is breech, it's important to discuss your options with your midwife or doctor.

 There are benefits and risks associated with both caesarean section and vaginal breech birth, and these should be discussed with you so that you can choose what is best for you and your baby.